 The opportunity to collect eggs without opening the chicken door is one advantage of the clear, hinged solar roof.
 Simply swivel the top upwards, reach down into whatever nesting box you’re using, then retrieve the eggs.
 You can also replenish feed and water this way, too.

 Although hens can get in an out of a very small door, having a large door makes it easier to move feed and water in from the side if you want, and move out manure when it’s time to clean the houses.
 In my design nearly one whole side swings outwards, with no lip above the floor level.
-Manure and bedding is easy to scrape out.
+Manure and bedding are easy to scrape out this way.

-There are more details here than I have space for, but you can download free plans for my chicken barn at BaileyLineRoad.com/chickens.
+There are more details here than I have space for, but you can download free plans for my chicken barn at this link: BaileyLineRoad.com/chickens.

 As practical as it is to keep backyard chickens, the real attraction for me is also because these birds are great fun to watch, and excellent for kids growing up.
 In a world with too many screens in front of us, it’s refreshing to be entertained by something non-digital for a change.
 Try it and you’ll understand what they mean by “chicken TV”.